aclark4life/blog-2017/2007/11/28/zcbuildout-recipe-tip-hexagonitrecipedownload-ftw-for-the-win/index.rst

     destination = products/ZNagios
     strip-top-level-dir = True

-After running buildout, you should have the following in your buildout products/ directory:
+After running Buildout you should have the following in your ``products/`` directory:

 ::